node-red/node-red.github.io/docs/user-guide/context.md

 	flow.set("count", 234, "default");    // the value is stored in memory flow.set("count", 345, "memoryOnly"); // the value is stored in a file

-the first line stores '123' in default:count. the second line replaces '123' with '234' in default:count
+The first line stores '123' in default:count.
+The second line replaces '123' with '234' in default:count.
-the third line stores '345' in memoryOnly:count
+The third line stores '345' in memoryOnly:count.
 If you forget to specify the location in a 'get', you might end up with the wrong value.

 SUGGESTION: If you want have all your context data be persistant, setup your settings.js file with the following: